Culture of New Zealand: Other ethnic cultures

 Ethnic communities within New Zealand retain features of their own cultures, and these have, in some areas, spread to become popular with the general population.
 Settler groups from many cultures added to the make-up of the country, with many groups concentrated around specific geographic areas.
 These include Dalmatian settlers in Northland, Danish settlers in inland Hawke's Bay, and Southern Chinese and Levantine settlers in Otago.
 These added to larger-scale Pākehā settlement which itself varied between English settlers (e.g., in Canterbury), Irish settlers (e.g., on the South Island West Coast), and Scottish settlers (e.g., in Otago and Southland).

 From the mid-20th century on, waves of immigrants have entered the country from different ethnic backgrounds, notable Dutch and central Europeans during the 1950s, Pacific Islanders since the 1960s, and northern Chinese, Indians, and southeast Asians since the 1980s.
 Various aspects of each culture have added to New Zealand culture; Chinese New Year is celebrated for example, especially in Auckland and Dunedin, and South Auckland has strong Samoan cultural links.
 To celebrate its diverse Pacific cultures, the Auckland region hosts several Pacific Island festivals.
 Two of the major ones are Polyfest, which showcases performances of the secondary school cultural groups in the Auckland region, and Pasifika, a festival that celebrates Pacific island heritage through traditional food, music, dance, and entertainment.

 The popular music style of Urban Pasifika also has its origins in the New Zealand Pacific Island community, and has become a major strand in New Zealand music culture.
 The annual Pacific Music Awards recognise the contribution to New Zealand music made by Pacific Island musicians and musical styles.
-Pacific island heritage is also celebrated in much of New Zealand's fine art, with notable artists such as Fatu Feu'u, Lily Laita, John Pule, Yuki Kihara, and Michel Tuffery all heavily influenced by their Pacific origins.
+Pacific island heritage is also celebrated in much of New Zealand's fine art, with notable artists such as Fatu Feu'u, Lily Laita, John Pule, Yuki Kihara, and Michel Tuffery.

 Languages

 New Zealand has three official languages.
 English is the primary official language with its use unrestricted anywhere.
-The Māori language and New Zealand Sign Language also have official status, in certain contexts, as defined by their respective statutes.
-Other languages are also spoken in New Zealand by some immigrant communities.
+The Māori language and New Zealand Sign Language also have official status in certain contexts, as defined by their respective statutes.
+Other languages are also spoken in New Zealand.